 Although you can listen to them on a desktop or laptop, it’s more usual to download an app (e.g. Podcast Addict) onto your smartphone or tablet and use this (usually in conjunction with BlueTooth earphones, headphones or speakers).

-Note: Podcasts often have adverts, but some podcast apps give ways in which one can skip over them.
+Note: Podcasts often have adverts, but podcast apps give ways in which one can skip over them.